1 Corinthians Chapter 14

 11. Or did the word of God come from you?
 Or did it only come to you?

-12. If someone thinks himself to be a prophet or spiritual, he must recognize that the things I write to you are the Lord’s command.
+12. If someone thinks himself to be a prophet or spiritual, he must recognize that these things I write to you are the Lord’s command.

 14. So my brothers, zealously desire to prophesy and don’t forbid speaking in tongues,

-15. yet do all things properly and with order.
+15. yet let all things happen properly and with order.

 Next: 1 Corinthians chapter 15